huohuoren4/docs/python/pytest/how_to_guides/unittest.md

 :::

 ::: tip Note
-Due to architectural differences between the two frameworks, setup and teardown for `unittest`-based tests is performed during the `call` phase of testing instead of in `pytest’s` standard `setup` and `teardown` stages.
+Due to architectural differences between the two frameworks, setup and teardown for `unittest`-based tests is performed during the `call` phase of testing instead of in `pytest`’s standard `setup` and `teardown` stages.
 This can be important to understand in some situations, particularly when reasoning about errors.
 For example, if a `unittest`-based suite exhibits errors during setup, `pytest` will report no errors during its `setup` phase and will instead raise the error during `call`.
 :::